New Directions in Study of the Holocaust:

-Please join your colleagues in this one-in-a-lifetime opportunity to discuss this very intriguing and interesting topic with an international scholar and activist.
+Please join your colleagues in this once-in-a-lifetime opportunity to discuss this very intriguing and interesting topic with one of our nation’s experts and scholars.
 Whether for research and/or personal interest, you will walk away with a wealth of knowledge and new insight.
-For your convenience online registration is available below.

-Dr. Nawal El Saadawi, the 2012-13 Thompson Distinguished Visiting Professor will lead and direct the discussions.
+Dr. Kenneth Waltzer, the 2011-12 Winegarden Visiting Professor at the University of Michigan-Flint, will lead and direct the discussions.

-Seminar meetings will be held on Tuesdays in the CAS Conference Room, 523 French Hall.
-Dinner will be provided at each seminar beginning at 5:30 p.m., with each session being held from 6:00 to 8:00 p.m.
-Register as soon as possible because there will be limited seating.
+Seminar meeting will be held on Tuesdays in the Thompson Center for Learning and Teaching Conference Room (241 French Hall).
+Dinner will be provided at each seminar beginning at 5:30 p.m., with each session being held from 6 to 8 p.m.

 For more information visit my blog, "New Directions in Study of the Holocaust."
 There the books to be read in the faculty seminar are explored and described, and there are links to reviews of all the books.

 We are at turning point in the study of the Holocaust.

 The survivors are disappearing.
 The Holocaust has captured enormous public attention, new archives have opened, and survivor testimonies have been collected.
 At the same time “Holocaust” language and rhetoric has been widely appropriated beyond the Nazi destruction of the Jews, and the event has become a kind of moral limit event denoting extreme good and evil.

 Some think that we are at a challenging but creative juncture, where new ways of knowing and studying about the Holocaust are opening.
 Others worry that the more attention we pay to the Holocaust, the closer we approach to an “end of the Holocaust.”
 They fear we may losing clarity about a set of events known in its specificity and carrying a sense of the huge weight and special scandal that should accompany it.